blbadger/blbadger.github.io/vision-transformers.md

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_trained_dissection.png)

 The same observations are made for an input image of a Dalmatian, which is one of the 1000 classes that the vision transformer is trained upon.
-Observe how the eyes of the layer representations of the ViT -attention resemble the full ViT moreso than the ViT -MLP.

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_trained_dalmatian_dissection.png)

+It may be appreciated that training results in a substantial increase in the ability of attention modules (in the context of ViT Large 16 without MLP layers) to represent an input, but at the same time it is apparent that each attention layer severely limits the information that passes through to the output.

 ### Attention transformations present challenges for Gradient Descent Optimization